Activities & Clubs

 Potential travel to regional competitions is available based on qualification and interest.

-Beginning Band is for students who have never played an instrument, and Intermediate Band is for students who had band in the 5th grade.
+Beginning Band is for students who have never played an instrument.
 All grade levels of band students perform at least three evening concerts a year, and many enter an optional solo and small group festival.

-Both 7th and 8th graders will march in local parades, play at judged band festivals, assemblies, and combine with the high school to perform in the all-district concert.
-In addition to band during the school day, after-school band programs include Stage Band and Jazz Band.
-Meeting once a week after school for specific amounts of time, these bands play jazz and rock songs and perform at concerts.
+Band at Tolt is an elective for 6th, 7th, and 8th grade students.
+Tolt bands march in local parades, play at judged band festivals, assemblies, and combine with the high school to perform in the all-district concert.
+In addition to band during the school day, before-school band programs include Jazz Band and Jazz Lab.
+These bands play jazz and rock songs and perform at concerts.

 NJHS: Tolt Middle School Chapter